We drove the 2024 Chevrolet Silverado EV 3WT | Car Reviews | Auto123

-• Auto123 test drives the 3WT version of the 2024 Chevrolet Silverado EV
+• Auto123 test drives the 4WT version of the 2024 Chevrolet Silverado EV

 Oshawa, ON - Next week, we'll be taking a little trip to Detroit, Michigan, to test drive the RST version of the Chevrolet Silverado EV, the long-awaited electric version of General Motors' full-size pickup.